fatestapestry/avrae-collections/collection/LOTR 5E/lotrfatigue.md

   `!lotrfatigue -dc 15`
 - Add an event modifier using its abbreviation:
   `!lotrfatigue -e tm`
-- Roll with disadvantage for autumn conditions:
-  `!lotrfatigue autumn`

 ## Notes
 - The base DC for the saving throw is 10 unless overridden by the `-dc` argument or modified by events.